 Your congregation is not alone.
-Associations exist to make clear our understanding that congregations are not isolated silos.
-We exist to say that we need and care for another, that we have a united mission, and that by freely cooperating together, we can accomplish far more for the cause of Christ than by acting alone.
+Associations exist to make clear our understanding that congregations are not isolated entities.
+We exist to say that we need and care for another, that we have a united mission, and that by freely cooperating with one another we can accomplish far more together for the cause of Christ than by acting alone.

 The MMBA exists to:

-- Provide fellowship, support and encouragement between pastors & ministerial staff, and between churches in our association.
+- Provide fellowship, support and encouragement between like-minded pastors, ministerial staff, and churches in our association.

 - Encourage doctrinal unity.